Langtang Valley Trek - 8 Days

 • Even finding guides and porters all by yourself can be troublesome.

-• While solo travel is possible for Langtang Valley, the rough terrain poses a risk.
+• While solo travel is possible in Langtang Valley, the rough terrain poses a risk.
 Since you’re not properly familiar with the trail, you may fall into unexpected situations.

 • The electricity is limited in the region, which means charging your phones at your preferred time might not be possible.

-• Also, we did mention earlier regarding this: you won’t find proper water filtration.
+• Also, we mentioned earlier regarding this: you won’t find proper water filtration.
 So, there’s a risk of getting water-borne diseases too.

 • Showering is almost impossible, especially during winter.